How to use System Restore in Windows 10, 8 or 8.1

 4. On the left, click or tap the System protection link.

-Note: If you did System Restore before, you can see both the Undo System Restore option , as well as choose a different restore point .
-If so, choose Choose a different restore point , assuming you’re not here to undo.
+Note: If you did System Restore before, you can see both the Undo System Restore option and choose a different restore point.
+If so, select Choose a different restore point, assuming you’re not here to undo.

 7. Select the restore point you want to use from the points in the list.